LadyNaggaga/training-tutorials/content/efcore/getting-started/loading-related-data.md

 :::repl{data-name=field-not-included}
 :::

 We need to explicitly tell EF Core if we want to load a non-primitive type like the `Author` field.
 We do this using the `Include` method.
-In the example below, the book that is returned will include its author's information.
+In the example below, the `Book` that is returned will include its `Author` information.

 ```{.snippet}
 using (var context = new LibraryContext())